BrandonClark65/DiscNest/docs/SEO/CRAWLER_ACCESSIBILITY_REVIEW.md

 # 🔍 Sitemap Crawler Accessibility Review

 **Date:** January 2025
-**Status:** ✅ Catalog & Marketplace Fixed - Brand Pages Need Work
+**Status:** ✅ All Major Pages Fixed - Ready for SEO

 ---

 ## 📋 Executive Summary

-After reviewing all pages in your sitemap, **1 out of 4 main static pages** has potential crawler accessibility issues due to client-side rendering and data fetching.
-Both the catalog and marketplace pages have been fixed with server-side rendering.
-The listing pages are in good shape due to server-side metadata generation.
+All major pages in your sitemap are now crawler-friendly!
+The catalog, marketplace, and brand pages have been converted to server-side rendering, ensuring content is available to search engine crawlers before JavaScript execution.
+The listing pages were already in good shape due to server-side metadata generation.

 ---